 The proposed project is not expected to exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board.
 Impacts to storm drainage facilities have been previously discussed under the Water and Hydrology and Public Service sections included within this analysis herein above.
-While the proposed project will result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction such facilities will not cause significant environmental effects.
+The proposed project will not result in the construction of new storm water drainage facilities or expansion of existing facilities, and will therefore not cause significant environmental effects.